vishnuvardhancoder/Glitch-Effect/README.md

 # Glitch-Effect
-GLITCH EFFECT Using Html and Css.
+GLITCH EFFECT USING HTML AND CSS.